Elizabeth Butler, Duchess of Ormond: Father's succession

-Elizabeth was a single child.
+Elizabeth was an only child.
 Her mother was about 30 at her birth and Elizabeth was her first child.
 Her father was about 35.
-He had married late and as a former favourite of James I, he was probably a homosexual.
-Very soon her potential to become a rich heiress was recognised and marriage plans were made.
+He had married late and was a former favourite of James I. Very soon her potential to become a rich heiress was recognised and marriage plans were made.
 Marquess of Buckingham wanted to marry Elizabeth, aged 3, to his nephew George Feilding.

-As a favour for her father, Buckingham arranged that the King advanced her father to Earl of Desmond in the peerage of Ireland in 1619.
-However this project was abandoned.
+The ancient Anglo-Irish family of the Earls of Desmond - from which Elizabeth was in part descended through her mother - had rebelled against the English crown and been stripped of that title in the 1580s.
+In 1619 Buckingham arranged that the King advance Elizabeth's father Richard to Earl of Desmond.
+In 1622 the King further confirmed George Feilding as having the right to the title on Richard Preston's death, as Richard had no male heir and Feilding was expected to marry Elizabeth.

-In 1628 Elizabeth Preston, aged 13, only child, became a rich heiress when both her parents died in quick succession.
+In 1628 Elizabeth Preston, aged 13, became a rich heiress when both her parents died in quick succession.
 First, on 10 October, her mother died in Wales and was buried in Westminster Abbey, then on 28 October her father drowned during a passage between Dublin and Holyhead.
-His title as Earl of Desmond became extinct, but Elizabeth inherited his Scottish title of Lord Dingwall to become Baroness Dingwall suo jure as the title had been created for her father with remainder to heirs and assigns whatsoever.
-As the only child Elizabeth inherited all her parents' part of the Ormond estate, which included Kilkenny Castle and the County Palatine of Tipperary.
+His title as Earl of Desmond passed to George Feilding, but Elizabeth inherited his Scottish title of Lord Dingwall to become Baroness Dingwall suo jure as the title had been created for her father with remainder to heirs and assigns whatsoever.
+As the only child, Elizabeth inherited all her parents' part of the Ormond estate, which included Kilkenny Castle and the County Palatine of Tipperary.
 As she was a minor, she became a ward of the crown.
 Henry Rich, 1st Earl of Holland (1590–1649) was appointed her guardian.

 Marriage and children

 At Christmas 1629, aged 14, she married her second cousin once removed, James Butler.
-The common ancestor was James Butler, 9th Earl of Ormond, who was her great grandfather and his great-great grandfather (see Family tree).
+Their common ancestor was James Butler, 9th Earl of Ormond, who was her great grandfather and his great-great grandfather (see Family tree).
 The marriage made her Viscountess Thurles as he was at the time styled Viscount Thurles, which was the courtesy title of the heir apparent of the earls of Ormond.
 In 1630 the couple went to live at Carrick-on-Suir.

 Elizabeth and James had at least ten children, but only five survived into adulthood: